Omnichannel Fulfillment vs. Multichannel Fulfillment

 What is omnichannel fulfillment?

 Omnichannel fulfillment is a unified approach to inventory management and order processing.
-You maintain one inventory for all sales channels and use the same fulfillment process, no matter where the customer places an order.
-In addition, omnichannel fulfillment integrates your store locations through in-store pickup and returns for online orders.
+You maintain one inventory for all sales channels and use the same order fulfillment process, no matter where the customer places an order.

 forklift

-Pros and cons of omnichannel fulfillment vs. multichannel fulfillment
+Pros and cons of omnichannel fulfillment vs. multichannel fulfillment strategies

-Here are some of the factors to consider when you’re deciding whether to take an omnichannel or multichannel approach to your order fulfillment
+Here are some of the factors to consider when you’re deciding whether to take an omnichannel or multichannel approach to your order fulfillment.

 Multichannel fulfillment pros and cons